Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 Hezbollah’s deputy leader Naim Kassem said Sunday’s rocket attack was just the beginning of what’s now an ″open-ended battle” with Israel.

 “We admit that we are pained.
 We are humans.
-But as we are pained — you will also be pained,” Kassem said at the funeral of top Hezbollah commander Ibrahim Akil.
+But as we are pained — you will also be pained,” Kassem said at Akil’s funeral.
 He vowed Hezbollah will continue military operations against Israel in support of Gaza but also warned of unexpected attacks “from outside the box,” pointing to rockets fired deeper into Israel.

+Late Sunday night, Hezbollah announced a series of strikes on military sites in northern Israel with missiles and artillery shelling.
+It was not immediately clear if there were any casualties or damages.

 Prime Minister Benjamin Netanyahu said Israel would take whatever action was necessary to restore security in the north and allow people to return to their homes.